 Dimon, 56, told a Congressional panel last month that his bank has hundreds of computer-based models for estimating trading risk and they’re constantly updated.
 He said that the change in the VaR model and its lower reading “did effectively increase the amount of risk that this unit was able to take,” adding he didn’t believe it was altered for “nefarious purposes.”

-There’s “tremendous subjectivity” in how VaR is calculated, said Aaron Brown, a former Citigroup Inc. (C) and Morgan Stanley (MS) executive who’s now head of risk management at hedge fund AQR Capital Management LLC in Greenwich, Connecticut.
+There’s “tremendous subjectivity” in how VaR is calculated, said Aaron Brown, a former Citigroup Inc. (C:US) and Morgan Stanley (MS:US) executive who’s now head of risk management at hedge fund AQR Capital Management LLC in Greenwich, Connecticut.
 In his 32-year career, Brown said, he had never seen a bank disclose a change in the risk model for a specific trading desk.

 “What would you tell people, that we changed this parameter that we never told you about in the first place?”
 Brown said.
 The threshold might depend on the potential impact, he said.
 “Maybe it was so big it should have been disclosed.”

 Not once in the three years before JPMorgan’s trading loss did the bank disclose a change in any risk models for specific trading desks, according to data compiled by Bloomberg.

 Underscoring the point, JPMorgan’s quarterly report on May 10 included a disclaimer -- for the first time -- that risk models are changed frequently.